Student loans in the United States: Overview

 Student loans play a significant role in U.S. higher education.
 Nearly 20 million Americans attend college each year, of whom close to 12 million – or 60% – borrow annually to help cover costs.
 As of 2021, approximately 45 million Americans held student debt, with an average balance of approximately $30,000.

 In Europe, higher education receives more government funding, making student loans less common.
-In parts of Asia and Latin America government funding for post-secondary education is lower – usually limited to flagship universities, like UNAM in Mexico and government programs under which students can borrow money are uncommon.
+In parts of Asia and Latin America government funding for post-secondary education is lower – usually limited to flagship universities, like the National Autonomous University of Mexico – and government programs under which students can borrow money are uncommon.

 In the United States, college is funded by government grants, scholarships, loans.
-The primary grant program is Pell grants.
+The primary grant program is Pell Grants.

 Student loans come in several varieties, but are basically either federal loans or private student loans.
-Federal loans are either subsidized (the government pays the interest) and unsubsidized.
+Federal loans are either subsidized (the government pays the interest) or unsubsidized.
 Federal student loans are subsidized for undergraduates only.
 Subsidized loans generally defer payments and interest until some period (usually six months) after the student has left school.
 Some states have their own loan programs, as do some colleges.
 In almost all cases, these student loans have better conditions than private loans.

 Student loans may be used for college-related expenses, including tuition, room and board, books, computers, and transportation.